kogakure/website-11ty-stefanimhoff.de/src/posts/2014/gulp-tutorial-15-performance-improvements-webp-gzip.md

 title: "Introduction to Gulp.js 15: Performance Improvements with WebP and Gzip"
 author: Stefan Imhoff
 date: 2014-12-21T11:15:00+01:00
-description: "The ultimative tutorial and guide for Gulp.js: How to improve the speed and performance of your website with WebP and Gzip."
+description: "The ultimate tutorial and guide for Gulp.js: How to improve the speed and performance of your website with WebP and Gzip."
 tags:
   - code
 series:
   - gulp
 ---

-This is the 15th part of my series _Introduction to Gulp.js_.
-Today I’ll add some tasks for performance improvement of the website with WebP for images and Gzip for text files.
+This is the 15th part of my series, _Introduction to Gulp.js_.
+Today I’ll add tasks for performance improvement of the website with WebP for images and Gzip for text files.

 ## Using WebP for images

 [WebP](https://developers.google.com/speed/webp/) is a new image format developed by Google.
-With WebP, it’s possible to achieve much better compression with better quality as with JPEG or PNG.
-Multiple browsers like **Google Chrome**, **Opera**, or **Konquerer** already support this image format.
+With WebP, it’s possible to achieve much better compression with better quality, as with JPEG or PNG.
+Multiple browsers like **Google Chrome**, **Opera**, or **Konquerer** support this image format.

-On my website, I use a header image which is in JPEG format **69 KB** in size, the same image is in WebP only **44 KB**.
+On my website, I use a header image which is in JPEG format **69 KB** in size, the same image is in WebP **44 KB**.
 WebP can reduce the size of images by **25-34%**, which is a lot.

-That’s why I will create a task, which creates WebP images of my PNG and JPEG images and let the server deliver the smaller format to browsers, which support it.
+That’s why I will create a task, which creates WebP images of my PNG and JPEG images and let the server deliver the smaller format to browsers, which supports it.

-First I install the Gulp.js module for WebP:
+First, I install the Gulp.js module for WebP:

 ```bash
 $ npm install --save-dev gulp-webp@2.1.1